White-browed robin-chat: Breeding

 Around the Equator, the bird probably breeds in all months of the year, and in East Africa, it breeds during the two wet seasons.
 In southern Africa, breeding has been recorded from July to May.
 It is monogamous.
 There are usually two and sometimes three broods per year.
 The female builds the nest, which is made of dead leaves, twigs, and other plant material and built in a tree hole, stump, sapling, roots, riverbank, or on the ground.
 It has been observed nesting near humans, on occupied buildings' walls and trellises covered with climbing plants.
 There are two to three eggs in a clutch.
 The nest is often parasitized by the red-chested cuckoo.
 This robin-chat is territorial and defends its territory by giving alarm calls and sometimes by attacking the intruder.

 Status

-C. heuglini has a large range and a stable population trend, so the IUCN Red List has assessed it to be of least concern.
+Cossypha heuglini has a large range and a stable population trend, so the IUCN Red List has assessed it to be of least concern.